What were some key reasons you decided to attend Guilford?

 What were some factors that helped you realize the success you enjoyed as a student at Guilford?

-What were some factors that helped you realize the success you enjoyed as an athlete at Guilford?
+What were some things about Guilford that helped you realize the success you enjoyed as an athlete?

 What have you been up to since you left Guilford?

 Upon leaving Guilford College I began the Masters of Accountancy program at Wake Forest University.
 I completed the program, receiving my Master's Degree of Science in Accounting, and began work for CohnReznick, a public accounting firm in Charlotte, N.C. where I currently work.